 Depression

 Depression is one of the most prevalent mental health disorders in the US.
-According to the National Institute of Mental Health (NIMH); About 1 in 3 US adults will experience a depressive episode at some point in their lives.
+According to the National Institute of Mental Health (NIMH); 8.3% of all U.S. adults experienced at least one depressive episode in 2021.
 Everyone feels down from time to time, but depression, or “Major Depressive Disorder”, is a diagnosable health concern.
 The good news is that it is also treatable.

 When you’re depressed, your brain doesn’t release these neurotransmitters in the abundance it should.
 All three play a part, but low serotonin is usually the main culprit for depressive episodes.